wirology/cw-driver/README.md

 strip driver
 <br><br>
 For CW operation a transceiver bridge is recommended.
-For me, the minimalist circuit in transceiver_bridge_circuit.png did the trick without need for USB or power supply, with speeds of up to 60wpm.
+For me, the minimalist circuit in circuits/simple_bridge_with_transformer.png did the trick without need for USB or power supply, with speeds of up to 60wpm.
 All bridge parts were taken from an abandoned TV's main board and the little transformer I found worked best with high pitch 3000Hz sidetone.
 For more agreeable values, simply put your preferences in run_cwtext_from_driver.sh.
 Replace sidetone=3000 by sidetone=800.
+<br><br>
+Of late, I put some more effort into bridge circuit development.
 <br><br>
 To run the driver, from this directory, simply type
 $> ./driver <br>